aabioumaima/Face-Recognition-using-Using-Principal-Component-Analysis-PCA-/README.md

-# PCA for Face Recognition
+# Face Recognition using Using Principal Component Analysis (PCA)